cobrowseio/cobrowse-docs-gitbook/README.md

 ---
-description: 'Get started with our easy to use SDKs for Android, iOS, Windows and Web.'
+description: 'Get started with our easy to use SDKs for Android, iOS, MacOS, Windows and Web.'
 ---

 # Getting started